balotraprashant/a2z/src/arrays/medium/problem4/ProblemStatement.md

 ## Brute Force Approach

-We will check the sum of every possible subarray and consider the maximum among them.
-To get every possible subarray sum, we will be using three nested loops.
-The first loops(say i and j) will iterate over every possible starting index and ending index of a subarray.
-Basically, in each iteration, the subarray range will be from index i to index j.
-Using another loop we will get the sum of the elements of the subarray [i…..j].
-Among all values of the sum calculated, we will consider the maximum one.

-**Approach:**

 The steps are as follows:

 - First, we will run a loop(say i) that will select every possible starting index of the subarray.
 The possible starting indices can vary from index 0 to index n-1(n = size of the array).